IfanClarke1/Active-Directory-Splunk-SOC-Lab/README.md

 # Active-Directory-Splunk-SOC-Lab
-A simulated SOC environment using Active DIrectory, Splunk SIEM, Windows Server, Ubuntu, and Kali Linux to investigate security incidents
+A simulated SOC environment using Active Directory, Splunk SIEM, Windows Server, Ubuntu, and Kali Linux to investigate security incidents

 ## Overview

 This project is a simulated enterprise Active Directory environment designed to demonstrate SOC monitoring, Windows security event monitoring, threat detection and incident investigation.

-The lap replicates a small corporate network where a Windows Server 2022 Domain Controller provides identity and access management, while Splunk acts as the SIEM.
-I am running Splunk Universal Forwarder to send Windows logs to my Splunk instance in Ubuntu
+The lab replicates a small corporate network where a Windows Server 2022 Domain Controller provides identity and access management, while Splunk acts as the SIEM.
+I am running Splunk Universal Forwarder to send Windows Event Logs to a Splunk Enterprise instance running on Ubuntu.

 ## Lab Architecture